-Massachusetts Attorney General Maura Health sued a global marketing company, Publicis, for engaging in unfair and deceptive marketing schemes to help a pain medication maker to market and sell certain addictive pain medications.
+Massachusetts Attorney General Maura Health sued a global marketing company Publicis for engaging in unfair and deceptive marketing schemes to help a pain medication maker to market and sell certain pain medications that are addictive painkillers.
 The work included creating sales training materials and emails and other information distributed to prescribers to “humanize” the particular pain medication brand, Healey said.
 The suit says that the firm collected more than $50 million to develop marketing strategies to convince doctors to prescribe more patients higher doses for longer periods of time.

 JEFFREY NEWMAN REPRESENTS WHISTLEBLOWERS WORLDWIDE.
 617-823-3217 www.newmanshapiro.com